nextcloud/documentation/admin_manual/configuration_user/user_provisioning_api.rst

 groups / getgroups
 ==================

-Retrieves a list of groups from the cloud server.
+Retrieves a list of groups from the ownCloud server.
 Authentication is done by sending a Basic HTTP Authorization header.

 **Syntax: ocs/v1.php/cloud/groups**